 What you can learn: There are different variations of the black dog legend, an omen to truckers that a fatal crash is coming.
 No matter what variation it is you believe, we can all agree that a delivery made on time is not worth more than life.
 If you feel as though you have seen this mystery K-9, take the precaution to get off the road and let dispatchers know that you are too tired to continue on your route.

 High Ballin’ (1978) We don’t believe this list could actually exist without at least one 70’s trucking film.
 Where else did that cool CB lingo come from?
 King Carroll is the boss of one of the biggest trucking companies in the area.
 He uses his money and undermining tactics to run small independent truckers, like Duke Boykin, out of business.
 Duke is one of the many independent truckers tired of the monopoly plaguing the industry and has decided he has had enough.
 Out of fear, other independent truckers in the industry let Duke take on Carroll alone.
 It isn’t until he finds an ally in his good friend, Rane, and fellow female trucker, Pickup, that he gets some backup to take down Carroll.

 Fun Fact: 41 years later the Triple T Truck Stop featured in the film is still in business.

-What you can learn: Don’t let big players in the trucking industry bully you.
-Big companies were considered the ‘little guy’ before, stay passionate and persevere.
+What you can learn: Don’t let the big guy bully you.
+Stay passionate and persevere.
 Other people will see your fight and want to help.
 The key is to never stop fighting for what you believe in.